Draggie306/EditingCheatSheets/GCSE/J277 Computer Science Complete.md

 - Line 9 will print `Wrong`
 - Line 10 will end the inner (second) `if` statement
 - Line 11 will end the outer (first) `if` statement
-- Line 12 will end this section of the code when the endif statement is triggered
+- Line 12 marks the end of the `while` section of the code.

 Notice how there is an `if` statement inside another `if` statement?
 This is called **nesting**.
 It can also be used for iteration statements (loops).